exosphere-project/exosphere/docs/run-exosphere.md

 npm run live-debug
 ```

-Note: The local development server uses elm-live.
-It detects changes to the Exosphere source code, recompiles it, and
-refreshes the browser with the latest version of the app.
-See [elm-live.com](https://www.elm-live.com/) for more
-information.
+When you save a file in your editor, `elm-live` will detect and recompile your changes, then hot-reload the app in your browser.
+(Be aware that hot-reloading will occasionally fail, and you'll need to refresh your web browser to see your changes.)

-## Hosting Exosphere on a Server
+## Running on a Production Server

-- The Exosphere client-side application can be served as static content from any web server.
+- Once it's compiled (to `elm-web.js`), the Exosphere application can be served as static content from any web server.
 - Exosphere's two supporting proxy servers ([Cloud CORS Proxy](docs/solving-cors-problem.md) and [User Application Proxy](docs/user-app-proxy.md)) require [Nginx](https://nginx.org) configured with browser-accepted TLS (e.g. via [Let's Encrypt](https://letsencrypt.org)).
 The User Application Proxy requires a wildcard TLS certificate; Let's Encrypt issues these free of charge.